 Laws 1993, Chapter 204 changed the name of the school to Arizona State Schools for the Deaf and Blind.
 The bill established an Enterprise Fund consisting of monies received for non-school events; modified terms of employment for the superintendent and staff; and reduced the minimum eligible age for students from six years to three years of age.
 The bill also spelled out the legislature’s intentions regarding continuation of the ASDB in order to promote and maintain educational opportunities for sensory impaired children that would “lead to an adult life of independence and self-sufficiency, a meaningful personal, family and community life and a useful productive occupational life.”
 The intent section also indicated the legislature wanted ASDB to implement the recommendations made by the Arizona Auditor General in 1992 and the “budget recommendation of the staff of the Joint Legislative Budget Committee for fiscal year 1993-1994, including a recommended reduction in force limited to management and supervisory personnel and clerical and other staff that support management and supervisory personnel.”

-Laws 2001, Second Special Session, Chapter 6 established the ASDB Classroom Site Fund, consisting of monies received from the Department of Education.
+Laws 2001, Second Special Session, Chapter 6 added the ASDB as a recipient of monies from the Classroom Site Fund, consisting of monies received from the Department of Education.

 Laws 2005, Chapter 168 increased the number of members of the ASDB Board to ten.